sjl/.plan/README.markdown

 which let me see giblib complaining about the keyboard being busy.
 Once I found that error it led me to https://bbs.archlinux.org/viewtopic.php?id=86507 which shows a solution: add a `sleep 0.2` before the call to `scrot`.
 Jesus.

+## 2018-07-21

+Did some programming exercises.
+I'm rusty at this stuff.